A New Interior Color, “Hyper Green” is Here — And if It's Good Enough for Gucci, You've Got Our Attention

 Gucci said it and now it’s gospel.
 Their Spring 2024 runway highlighted a rather unique, fresh, and might I say, sharp green encased in casual grandeur, making two facts quite clear: green will always be omnipresent in design, and a fresh shade of pop green is about to transverse fashion and land firmly in our interiors.
 The lemony stand-out green color trend spells a bold yet refined vision for interior design; it has a bit of eccentricity yet still feels sophisticated.
 And we’re calling it “hyper green”.

 Interestingly, this color has several ways with it.
 You can consider adding more colors that go with green to create statement combinations that won’t be forgotten easily.
 Or you can work out ways to make it feel warmer.
-Much like other tones such as olive green, sage green (or dare I say even "Brat" green) that took over our homes in the past few years, the moment right now is on Hyper Green.
+Much like other tones such as olive green, and sage green (or dare I say even "Brat" green) that took over our homes in the past few years, the moment right now is on Hyper Green.
 Here's how experts recommend using it.

 Firstly, what is "Hyper Green"?